jsalignon/cactus/docs/2_Install/Dependencies.md

 [](END_OF_MENU)

 Cactus was built with the goal to make the installation as pain-free as possible.
 This was achieved by using only tools within containers or virtual environments for all analysis.
-Installation of most tools is done automatically the first time the pipeline is run.
+Installation of most tools is done automatically the first time the pipeline is run (see the [Quick Start](/docs/1_Intro/Quick_start.md) section).
 However, two key dependencies should still be installed: [Nextflow](https://doi.org/10.1038/nbt.3820), and a package manager; one of these tools: [SingularityCE](https://doi.org/10.1371/journal.pone.0177459), [Docker](https://dl.acm.org/doi/10.5555/2600239.2600241), [conda](https://docs.anaconda.com/anaconda/reference/release-notes/) and [Mamba](https://medium.com/@QuantStack/open-software-packaging-for-science-61cecee7fc23).
 Among these, Singularity is the recommended package manager to use if possible.

 The current stable release of Cactus (v0.8.4) was developed and tested using these versions of the dependencies:
  - Nextflow: 22.10.8.5859